On March 17, 2020, when the collective world halted, the lake and club community of Reynolds Lake Oconee didn’t pause for long.

 With around 3,000 members, many of whom would make their Reynolds vacation home their primary residence in the coming months, the club's leadership assessed the sudden pandemic-induced need to cease most in-person gatherings without sacrificing the connectedness of the club culture.

 “How are we going to continue to provide the sense of community and lifestyle our members enjoyed up until today?
-How do we do that now?” says Reynolds COO Tim Hong about those first few days assessing the new normal.
+How do we do that now?” says Reynolds COO Tim Hong about those first few days evaluating the new normal.

 Simultaneously, the community’s leadership was equally as concerned with the need to keep members and employees safe and healthy.
 With all of those factors in mind, the #ReynoldsTogether initiative was launched to keep the community connected safely and virtually.
 Now, a year later, many of the tactics have led to permanent changes in club offerings.